What Are Cannabis Terpenes And What Do They Do?

 Bright and uplifting, limonene is a terpene commonly found in citrus fruits.
 In cannabis, expect to find this cheerful aroma in strains like Lemon Skunk, OG Kush, and Super Sour Diesel.
 In scientific literature, limonene has shown impressive therapeutic value.
 Not only does the terpene have anti-inflammatory properties, but the molecule has shown potential against cancer cells.
 In addition, the compound may have an anti-depressant quality as well.

 Humulene is the culprit behind the bitter, woody notes in beer.
 While common in strains like Chemdawg and Girl Scout Cookies Thin Mints, this molecule is most abundant in hops and sage plants.
 Don’t let this molecule’s recreational reputation fool you, however.
-Humulene holds some serious medicinal potential.
+If early research is any indication, humulene holds some serious medicinal potential.

 Research has shown that this terpene can reduce inflammation and may even treat pain.
-When combined with cannabinoids like THC and CBD, these therapeutic compounds might be amplified.
+When combined with cannabinoids like THC and CBD, the effects of these therapeutic compounds might be amplified.
 Regardless, expect a calm and uplifting vibe from humulene-dominant strains.

 There are few things more relaxing than the scent of pine needles and evergreen forest.
 As the name suggests, pinene is a terpene with a sharp, pine aroma.
 This terpene is one of the most abundant in the world, meaning that many humans interact with this molecule on a daily basis.